qwerty-arun/Lets_learn/README.md

+# 1/8/24
+- Microcontroller: Conditional statements: BGT,BLT,BLE,BGE,BEQ,BNE and so on.
+The importance of control flow of programs in ARM, we can add a default case.
+But under certain circumstances, even the default case will be executed even if a specific case is executed.
+Introduction to logical shift operations and rotations.
+- Communication Engineering: Delta modulation and errors associated with it.
+- [Robots and their shapes](https://www.youtube.com/watch?v=eLVAMG_3fLg).
+Why shouldn't they be of human shape?
 # 30/7/24
 - Learnt about leaf spring suspension and other types.
 Comparision videos on YT.
 - Almanack of Naval Ravikant revisit, read the starting chapter.